GRANT APPLICATION PROCESS

 Awards: As you define your project, be it humble or grand, you will be challenged to raise ½ the funding from local sources and sponsors.
-The 100 Cities / 100 Memorials project will match those contributions dollar-for-dollar up to a maximum of $2,000 per grant.
-We will be awarding 100 of these grants so your project has a good chance for inclusion.
+The 100 Cities / 100 Memorials project will match those contribution dollar-for-dollar up to a maximum of $2,000 per grant.
+We awarded 50 such grants in September of 2017 and we will be awarding another 50 from Round #2.

 Examples: If you are doing a simple project like landscaping the area around a Memorial Stone, your whole project budget might only be $800.
 In that case, you would raise $400 from local sources and the match from the program would be the other $400.
-If you were doing a larger project, perhaps with a professional conservator's help, and your project budget was $10,000, the matching grant would cover a maximum of $2,000, an you would need to raise $8,000 from other sources.
+If you were doing a larger project, perhaps with a professional conservator's help, and your project budget were $10,000, the matching grant would cover a maximum of $2,000 (20% of your project budget), and you would need to raise $8,000 from other sources.

 As a part of the planning and application, the grant applicants will need to:

 - Identify themselves and their organization as the Project Leads for the restoration

 - Identify the ownership and/or controlling entity for the memorial and provide written proof that this entity approves of the Applicant and their project.

 - Research and document the history and background of the memorial